Search

 At DuBois Levias Law Group, we offer different types of legal services, from full representation to legal coaching, to pre-divorce consultations designed to educate you on your options moving forward.

 If you have further questions or want to arrange a confidential consultation, please contact us today.
-We have offices in Seattle and Bellevue-Redmond and can meet with you in one or both of those locations as needed.
+We have offices in Seattle and Bellevue-Redmond, and Edmonds and can meet with you at any of our locations for your convenience.
 We look forward to meeting you and helping you achieve the solutions you seek.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.